rubenmoor/learn-palantype/cms-content/SystemDE/EN/Introduction.md

 <!--separator-->

-Instead of clicking the button, try to input `DSAÜD` by pressing D-, S-, A-, -Ü, -D all at once.
+Instead of clicking the button, try to input `DSAÜD` by pressing `D-`, `S-`, `A-`, `-Ü`, `-D` all at once.
 Take your time finding the next key while holding down.
 The chord is only registered once you release all the keys.